samervin/blog.samerv.in/_posts/blog/2013-04-26-bit-trip-runner-2.md

 But Runner 2 feels less biased against me at all steps.
 There are checkpoints halfway through every single level now, something that greatly speeds up the game and gives more incentive to try to explore a bit or simply collect all the gold without chasing utter perfection.
 Even on the hardest difficulty, the game feels less about *timing* and more about the *correct* button press itself.
 Jumping in particular feels more fluid and being close enough visually suffices, which is more dramatic and more satisfying.

 When I would play Guitar Hero at my friend's house years and years ago, I wasn't very good at playing on Hard, because that's the first difficulty where you have to move your fingers to the orange button, and it was a difficult adjustment.
 But playing the harder songs on Medium was a lot of fun, because the myriad notes were challenging to hit in succession.
-Even when I got better, I had a lot more fun playing moderately fun songs with varied guitar parts rather than just blind quick-strumming parts (so, I greatly preferred [Ramblin' Man](https://www.youtube.com/watch?v=qZuo4Wt2vzY#t=70) instead of the obvious example [Through the Fire and Flames](https://www.youtube.com/watch?v=PRDj1_5ekxg#t=40)).
+Even when I got better, I had a lot more fun playing moderately fun songs with varied guitar parts rather than just blind quick-strumming parts (so, I greatly preferred [Ramblin' Man](https://www.youtube.com/watch?v=qZuo4Wt2vzY#t=70) and [Love Spreads](https://www.youtube.com/watch?v=wEf4qPa3Sdw#t=46) instead of the obvious example [Through the Fire and Flames](https://www.youtube.com/watch?v=PRDj1_5ekxg#t=40)).

 That's what Runner 2 feels like.
 Medium+ mode.
 More buttons and requiring quicker reactions, maybe, but a challenging and rewarding experience.